jouhui/property-friends/README.md

 In a browser, open `0.0.0.0/docs`, Authenticate with the API Key and test the method `predict` by clicking on `Try it out` and filling the data to predict.

 ## Suggestions for improvement

+- CI/CD is not currently implemented, but in a real project I would implement github actions that would run the tests for the pipeline and the API, and another ones that would build and push the Docker images to an artifact registry.